ns-rse/git-collaboration/episodes/branching.md

 - Use `git stash apply` to `pop` a stash but leave it in the stash list.

 There are a lot of useful things `git stash` can be used for.
-Refer to the help pages (`git stash --help`) for more information as well as the Further Resources
+Refer to the help pages (`git stash --help`) for more information as well as the Further Resources.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Worktrees instead of Branches